906 - Macroeconomic Modelling and Forecasting Workshop

 - Scenario analysis, uncertainty

 Note: The application should contain a short motivation letter and CV.
-Participants will be selected based on their modelling experience as well as an assessment of the utilisation of the acquired methods in their future work.
+Participants will be selected based on their modelling experience as well as assessed utilisation of the acquired methods in their future work.